 Graduates of the program will have successfully:

-- Used occupation-based theory to conduct research that translates the results directly into the everyday practice
+- Used occupation-based theory to conduct research that translates the results directly into the everyday practice of occupational therapy.

 - Participated with a mentor in the development and submission of a grant and/or research proposal.